 Five hundred years ago, a Catholic monk and launched a gospel revolution in the history of Christianity.
 Today there continues to be several unresolved issues between the Protestant and Catholic churches, and many experience this ongoing division within their family and among friends and neighbors.

 Written in an accessible and informative style, Gregg Allison and Chris Castaldo provide a brief and clear guide to the key points of unity and divergence between Protestants and Catholics today.
-They write to encourage fruitful conversation about the key theological and sociological differences between the two largest branches of Christianity.

-There are 78.2 million Catholics in the United States, representing one of the country’s largest demographics.
+There are 80 million Catholics in the United States, representing one of the country’s largest demographics.
 In Talking with Catholics about the Gospel, author Chris Castaldo answers the question: How can evangelical Protestants, most of whom are not from a Catholic background, understand and relate to Catholics in spiritual conversations?

 Written in accessible, non-technical language, this book offers readers encouragement and practical insights for gracious and worthwhile discussions of faith with Catholic believers.

 Research indicates that, on average, Americans change their religious affiliation at least once during their lives.
 Journeys of Faith examines the movement between four Christian traditions and what led believers to make a shift.

 Journeys of Faith provides readers with a series of first-hand accounts of thoughtful Christians changing religious affiliation or remaining true to the traditions they have always known and their rationale for those decisions.